Putting Working Group Scorecards to Use: Turning Feedback into Meaningful Change

 1. Chairs rate domains higher than members

 This typically indicates the chairs believe meetings are productive, while members are less clear about the decisions made and how those decisions are translated into action.
-It points to the need for clearer communication (maybe more detailed prep materials), stronger facilitation (help create a concrete decision-making structure, like Fist to Five), and more explicit follow-through (sending out a recap or meeting notes).
-This is not necessarily a failure of group leadership.
+It points to the need for clearer communication, stronger facilitation, and more explicit follow-through.

 2. Members rate domains higher than staff

-This usually means the group feels energized and connected with each other, but not yet aligned with the backbone’s broader strategy, data practices, or expectation.
-When you see this pattern, it signals that staff and chairs need to work together to translate this excitement and momentum into coordinated and durable action.
+This usually means the group feels energized and connected with each other, but not yet aligned with the backbone's broader strategy, data practices, or expectations.
+When you see this pattern, it signals that staff and chairs need to work together to translate excitement and momentum into coordinated and durable action.

 3. Scores are low across all perspectives

 When chairs, members, and staff all rate a domain poorly, the issue is rarely about effort.
 It is about structure.
 The group may lack a clear purpose, effective leadership, or the right mix of partners.
-Staff need to bring options additional options to the table, including the option of sunsetting the group or rebuilding; Chairs be explicit what isn’t working and explore constraints while advocating for additional resources; and Members share openly where work is breaking down and what support they need in order to contribute meaningfully.

 These patterns are not always indicators of a strong or weak group.
 They offer a way to understand where responsibility, structure, and support need to be adjusted.
 When coalition health is read this way, it becomes a way to care for the system and the people within it.